Royal-lobster/TaskMaster-Bot/README.md

 - 🗄️ **PostgreSQL**: Robust database for state persistence
 - ⚡ **Hot reload**: Automatic restart during development

-## 🎯 Extending the Bot
+## 🎯 Extending TaskMaster

 ### Adding New Agents
 1. Create a new agent in `src/personal-agent/sub-agents/`
 2. Define tools in the agent's `tools.ts` file
 3. Register the agent in `src/personal-agent/agent.ts`
-4. Update the personal agent's instructions to route to your new agent
+4. Update TaskMaster's instructions to route to your new agent

 ### Adding New Tools
 1. Create tools using `createTool()` from `@iqai/adk`